NAUTICAL COMPASSES

 B.E.N.

-PROFILE - French company, Division of AMSYS - see Bianchetti below
+French company, Division of AMESYS - see Bianchetti below

 BIANCHETTI

-Partly taken over by BEN (Bianchetti Electronique Nautique) in 1962.
+Partly taken over by BEN (Bianchetti Electronique Navigation) in 1962.

 Binnacle